 - Split mass weighting, which increases the head weight and promotes faster ball speeds

 - Aerodynamic design promotes faster club speed and optimal launch

 - Higher price for a previous year model driver

 The SIM2 has a thru-slot speed pocket, which gives you maximum distance even for those with a slower swing speed.
-The amount of distance you get comes mostly from your clubhead speed, which is an important fact that not all beginners know.
-The actual clubhead itself is also 5% larger than the original SIM driver.
+The distance you get comes mostly from your clubhead speed, which is an important fact not all beginners know.
+The actual clubhead is also 5% larger than the original SIM driver.

-There are a ton of other features and buzzwords that make the SIM 2 sound good but just take our word for it.
+There are many other features and buzzwords that make the SIM 2 sound good but just take our word for it.
 This club is a great beginner golf driver that will improve your game on the course.
 It is made for fast or moderate swing speeds.

 - Lightweight design

 - Some complaints about the stock shaft being weak

 The Callaway Big Bertha B21 is built for distance no matter if you have a fast or slow swing speed.
 It has a low and forward center of gravity for low spin.
 This feature is found in many more expensive modern drivers, so it’s nice to see it in the budget-friendly Big Bertha lineup.